Search for Schools

 CPCO candidates will need to be current members of the AAPC.
 The AAPC strongly recommends that candidates have at least two years of experience working with compliance programs, but no official experience requirement exists.
 The AAPC also recommends candidates have at least an associate’s degree in a healthcare-related field.

-Those seeking the CPCO credential must pass a 340-minute, 150-question exam that covers a wide variety of compliance topics: healthcare compliance program history; OIG compliance program guidance for physicians and small group practices; compliance program guidance for third-party billing companies and clinical laboratories; OIG supplemental compliance program guidance for hospitals; risk areas; fraud and abuse laws; other laws and regulations; investigations process and audits; and references and resources.
+Those seeking the CPCO credential must pass a 4-hour, 100 multiple choice question exam that covers a wide variety of compliance topics: healthcare compliance program history; OIG compliance program guidance for physicians and small group practices; compliance program guidance for third-party billing companies and clinical laboratories; OIG supplemental compliance program guidance for hospitals; risk areas; fraud and abuse laws; other laws and regulations; investigations process and audits; and references and resources.

-Exam fees are $399.
+Exam fees are (one attempt – $299; two attempts – $399).
 CPCO-holders must renew their AAPC membership annually, and renew their credential every two years through the completion of 36 continuing education units.